My role as a Defence School Transition Aide

 Please refer to the ‘Educational Assistance' tab on the following link for further Tutoring Information

-Thanks to the generosity of the ARTC's Regimental Trust Fund and a Wagga Wagga City Council grant, I have been able to establish a Parent Resource Library for families within the school.
+Thanks to the generosity of the ARTC's Regimental Trust Fund and a Wagga Wagga City Council grant, a Parent Resource Library for families has been setup within the school.
 There are over 150 books, CDs (which are also in book form) & DVDs that are available for parents to borrow as well as about 15 games for children that make learning about life a little more fun!

 We welcome any questions that you may have and look forward to meeting you in the near future.